How to get here | What to do | Where to stay | Location Map

-The only way to get there is by sea, starting points are the pier at Los Muertos Beach in the Romantic Zone or, better still, travel by land southward from downtown PV by taxi or bus to Boca de Tomatlán, where you can take a water taxi that pass Colomitos, Las Animas, Quimixto and Las Caletas before arriving at Majahuitas (see map above).
+The only way to get there is by sea, starting points are the pier at Los Muertos Beach in the Romantic Zone or, better still, travel by land southward from downtown PV by taxi or bus to Boca de Tomatlán (the last bay before the highway turns inland), where you can take a water taxi (panga) that passes Colomitos, Las Animas, Quimixto and Las Caletas before arriving at Majahuitas (see map above).
 Check out the water taxi schedule.

 Though the beach itself is part of the Chacala Indian Ejido (commune), this beach was leased to and became the home for the Von Rohr family that lived in a beautiful house in this almost private paradise.